xlnfinance/xln/wiki/0_abstract.md

 Fairlayer, on another hand, is a quite opinionated XLN implementation that aims to fix other issues with blockchains other than just scalability.
 Some parts of Fairlayer such as Proof-of-Authority can come off as controversary, but bear in mind XLN (the generic scaling concept) can be immitated on top of Bitcoin and most of other blockchains albeit in a much more limited fashion than Fairlayer does it.

-Our paramount priority is security and censorship resistance even from validator majority, which is why we require absolutely all nodes including consumer devices to be a fully-verifying nodes, Spv.
+Our paramount priority is security and censorship resistance even from validator majority, which is why we require absolutely all nodes including consumer devices to be fully-verifying nodes.
 Thankfully, our full node is designed to routinely run on everything from cheap smartphones to cloud servers and the first "Fair" layer is cheap to keep up with.

 **This is the reference client** and no formal specification is planned.
 If you want to learn how something works just look into the code.

-Fairlayer is developed entirely as an end-to-end solution having a full-node, layer2 protocol and user wallet all under one roof working seamlessly.
-Isomorphic codebase covers different use cases: a wallet, an explorer, a hub and a validator node etc.
+Fairlayer is developed entirely as an end-to-end solution having a full-node, layer2 protocol and default wallet all under one roof working seamlessly.
+Isomorphic codebase covers different use cases: a wallet, an explorer, a hub and a validator node.

-There are no smart contracts and no VM to develop upon, but feel free to submit a **smart update** and see if onchain governance approves it.

 # FAQ